 Regional macroeconomic indicators are revised in harmony with revisions of annual national accounts.
 Up-to-date data include results of an occasional revision of the annual national accounts in 2020 applied to the whole time series.
-Data for 2019 are based on a notification version of the annual national accounts.
+Data for 2020 are based on a notification version of the annual national accounts, for the time being.